Papio South drops entertaining contest to Millard North

-The fireworks hit and hit early in the second semifinal in the boy's Metro Conference Holiday Tournament on Thursday night.
-No. 11 seeded Papio South's Cinderella run came to end against No. 2 seed Millard North, as the Mustangs took down the Titans 77-66.
+The fireworks hit and hit early in the second semifinal in the boy’s Metro Conference Holiday Tournament on Thursday night.
+No. 11 seeded Papillion-La Vista South’s Cinderella run came to end against No. 2 seed Millard North, as the Mustangs took down the Titans 77-66.

-The score was tied 23-23 after the first quarter and suffice to say, it was a fun first eight minutes.
+The score was tied 23-23 after the first quarter and, suffice it to say, it was a fun first eight minutes.
 Papio South was 7-for-10 from three and Millard North was 5-for-9 from three.
 Jared Mattley had nine points and was 3-for-3 from deep for Papio South.

 In the second quarter, the Titans went somewhat cold and let the Mustangs take a 41-32 lead into the half.
 The Titans scored just nine points in that second quarter.